-- In order to graph graphics cstates using the filename\trace.csv file generated with the -r int switch, the table headers should be manually modified.
-Render and Media should be added to the C0, C1, and C6 cells as appropriate in order to properly graph the results. - The graphics-cstate metric is obtained by frequently polling GPU counters that provide the gfx-cstate residencies.
-On a few devices, we have noticed that for 1 out of every ~3000 samples the residency of one of the c-states (Render C0, C1, C6 or Media C0, C1, C6) as obtained from the GPU counters is greater than the sample duration by 5% or more.
+- In order to graph graphics c-states using the filename_trace.csv file generated with the -r int switch, the table headers should be manually modified.
+Render and Media should be added to the C0, C1, and C6 cells as appropriate in order to properly graph the results. - The gfx-cstate metric is obtained by frequently polling GPU counters that provide the graphics c-state residencies.
+On a few devices, we have noticed that for 1 out of every ~3000 samples the residency of one of the c-states (Render CO, C1, C6 or Media CO, C1, C6) as obtained from the GPU counters is greater than the sample duration by 5% or more.
 When this happens Intel SoC Watch discards that sample and throws the error, "ERROR: Residency counter for GPU C-state = xxxx TSC ticks, but actual sample duration = yyy TSC ticks.
-Difference is more than 5.00000 percent."
+Difference is more than 5.000000 percent."
 The error by itself is non-fatal and Intel SoC Watch results give a good idea about the gfx-cstate residencies since the bad sample is collected only 1 out of ~3000 samples.
 This issue is being investigated further. - Intel SoC Watch reads PMIC and Skin Temperatures from the system's sysfs.
 Rarely, a sysfs read may not return before a subsequent sysfs read occurs.
-When this occurs, specific sample results may be missing in the timed trace CSV and raw text files. - If socperf reads occur before the start of collection, a dmesg error message is generated: "socperf2\0: [ERROR] ERROR: RETURNING EARLY from Read\Data".
+When this occurs, specific sample results may be missing in the timed trace CSV and raw text files. - If socperf reads occur before the start of collection, a dmesg error message is generated: "socperf2_0: [ERROR] ERROR: RETURNING EARLY from Read_Data".
 This message is benign and can safely be ignored. - Metrics such as CPU C-state, that report state residency that comes from hardware accumulators will show the Unknown state with 0 time and the remaining states will not sum to the total collection duration if the system entered hibernation during the collection and the -m option was not specified.
 When hibernation occurs, a message reporting time spent in hibernation appears at the beginning of the summary report.
 The Unknown state is then included for all appropriate metrics and the time in hibernation is included in that state.
 In order to find the hibernation time, data must be sampled throughout the collection.
 Data that comes from hardware accumulators and noted as Snapshot collection mode (in the Intel SoC Watch User's Guide Options Quick Reference section) are only collected at the start and end of collection unless the max-detail option (-m) is specified. - Total DDR bandwidth does not include EDRAM.
 On systems using EDRAM, the ddr-bw feature report may have a discrepancy between the total data read and writes and the total component requests.
-The Data Reads+Data Writes will be significantly higher than the total

-IA+GT+IO requests, because the EDRAM requests are not included.
-There is no software access to a counter for the traffic between EDRAM and DDR at this time.

-- The -f pkg-pwr feature will report an incorrect value for energy and power on systems with multiple packages.
-A fix is being developed and will be included in the next release. - Permission issues with SELinux will cause Intel SoC Watch collection to fail.
+The Data Reads+Data Writes will be significantly higher than the total IA+GT+IO requests, because the EDRAM requests are not included.
+There is no software access to a counter for the traffic between EDRAM and DDR at this time. - Intel SoC Watch requires glibc version 2.18 or newer.
+It will not work with glibc v2.17. - Permission issues with SELinux will cause Intel SoC Watch collection to fail.
 Some distributions enable SELinux by default.
-If you have the following file your system may have SELinux enabled: /selinux/enforce
+If you have the following file your system may have SELinux enabled: